CrisCodesCrap/StackingDAO-audit/README.md

 ### Tokens
 The liquid stacking token is `stSTX`, and `STDAO` serves as the DAO token.
 Additionally, an `ststx-withdraw` NFT represents the initiation of a withdrawal.

+### Tests
+Tests can be found in the `tests` folder and are written using [Clarinet](https://github.com/hirosystems/clarinet).

+### Mocks
+Mock contracts can be found in the `contracts/tests` folder.

+The `swap` mock contract is a replication from Bitflow, the decentralized exchange (DEX) for swapping protocol tokens.
+This `swap` contract is used for tax management through the `tax` contract.

+It's currently not possible to achieve full PoX functionality within unit tests.
+The primary challenge stems from the fact that values in the `stx-account` are not dynamically updated.
+This necessity led to the introduction of the mock contract.
+The information that the `stx-account` should ideally provide is stored in a separate map and can be retrieved using the `stx-account-mock` method.
+Another issue arises when tokens need to be unlocked.
+The tokens are not automatically returned to the owner and the information in `stx-account` is not updated.
+To address this, a method named `unlock-mock` was introduced, allowing manual unlocking of STX tokens during testing.

 ## Web

 Next.js app.